The Men of League Heritage

 Founded by Rugby League greats Jim Hall, Max Brown and Ron Coote AM, the concept for the Foundation came about when Ron expressed his concerns after seeing game legend Doug McRitchie dying alone in a New South Wales South Coast hospital.
 Together, the men identified a need to establish a Foundation which supports the tight-knit rugby league community.

-The name Men of League (MOL) was kindly given by Narelle Hughes, wife of former Canterbury player, Graeme Hughes.
+The name Men of League was kindly given by Narelle Hughes, wife of former Canterbury player, Graeme Hughes.
 She had used the name for a calendar she had published for a number of years and all found it to be a name befitting the organisation.

-MOL runs and supports a number of projects to advance its cause, including:
+Men of League runs and supports a number of projects to advance its cause, including:

 Men of League Scholarship Scheme